AFriendlyIrin/FFX-Info/docs/rng/encounters.md

 if check rng < check value then trigger an encounter and reset the counters else increase the check counter by 1
 ```

+### Notes
+When trying to force random encounters it's beneficial to move as fast as possible by not doing sharp turns since movement speed is lowered during the turn animation.

+While it is technically possible to plan a steproute for a specific seed to artificially lower encounter rate it's not easy to exactly figure out how many times RNG0 has been advanced and given how movement works in FFX it's not easy to have perfectly consistent movement either; it is possible however to know somewhat accurately how many encounters there will be in each screen for a specific seed by just playing it through a handful of times.